unionlabs/union/galoisd/README.md

 Galois daemon (galoisd) is a gRPC service providing consensus proof generation for CometBLS block headers.
 It requires another service, such as an IBC relayer, to send block data for zpk generation.

+The circuits developed under this service are tailored for the light client.
+Various implementations are partial and may not be sound if reused in a different context.
+We do not recommend reusing part of the circuits independently.

 ## Usage

 Call `galoisd --help` to see an up-to-date overview of functions.
 The CLI is self-documenting.